What the Bank of America shakeup means for you

-NEW YORK The recent executive shake-up at Bank of America (BAC.N) followed by reports of massive layoffs at the bank may leave you wondering what the turmoil means for you - either as a client of the banking colossus and Merrill Lynch, the brokerage firm it owns, or as a shareholder.
+NEW YORK, Sept 9 The recent executive shake-up at Bank of America (BAC.N) followed by reports of massive layoffs at the bank may leave you wondering what the turmoil means for you - either as a client of the banking colossus and Merrill Lynch, the brokerage firm it owns, or as a shareholder.

 IF YOU ARE A MERRILL LYNCH CUSTOMER